-From the bottom of Hart Mountain, I ride the shore of Lake Abert, a yawning alkali basin floored by an oblong rain sheet beneath a towering fault scarp of the same name.
+From the bottom of Hart Mountain, I ride the shore of Lake Abert, a yawning alkali basin floored by an oblong sheet of water that mirrors back a towering fault scarp of the same name.
 The Abert Rim winds for miles over the east shore of the playa.
-The lake a looking glass to the sky, last night’s rain indwelling in its shallow embrace.
-Dune-like fells, the Coglan Buttes, drop into the basin from the western shore.
-The Abert Rim rises 2,500 feet above the ephemeral water, drawing an inland Pacific Coast, with sheer basalt capping the talus at the foot of the rim.
+The lake a looking glass to the sky, last night’s rain dwelling in its shallow embrace.
+Acros the lake, dune-like fells, the Coglan Buttes, drop into the basin from the western shore.
+The Abert Rim rises 2,500 feet above the ephemeral water, drawing an inland Pacific Coast with sheer basalt capping the talus at the foot of the rim.

 After about 15 miles, the lake pinches out into white-boned flats.
-The immaculate broads of the drying lake bed, 7 miles wide at their maximal extent, churn from desert ochre to a patchy, mantis hue toward the north end.
-And the highlands drop from pined green to borax white in just a few miles.
+The immaculate broads of the drying lakebed, 7 miles wide at their maximal extent, turn from desert ochre to a patchy, mantis hue at the north end.
+The highlands over my other shoulder drop from pined green to borax white in just a few miles.

-Rock faces higher than most skyscrapers and mesas reminiscent of the Colorado Plateau I call home impose themselves on the sage flats.
+Rock faces higher than the mesas reminiscent of the Colorado Plateau I call home impose themselves over the sage flats.
 Monoliths rule over the unpopulated highway span between Lake Abert and Alkali Lake Station, which sits on the dry shores of a smaller salt flat.

-North of Burns along Highway 395, you’ll travel through vast parks and meadows flat and wide, where trackless ranches spread in seamless weavings back to low, pined hills.
+North of the town of Burns along Highway 395, you’ll travel through vast parks and meadows flat and wide, where trackless ranches merge in seamless weavings into low, pined hills, then back again to ranches.
 The passes through the uplands drop in elevation as you stream north down the lonely road, following river valleys steeped with ponderosa.
 The river bend in one set of hills seems identical to the last.

 Eventually, you’ll reach the Washington state line, where the stench of inland ports along the Columbia and of agriculture on a massively-leveraged scale will steal and steel your nose against scents less offending.